Extension of a residence permit

 See service goals

-If the Danish Agency for Labour Retention and International Recruitment turns down your application, you can appeal.
+If the Danish Agency for International Recruitment and Integration turns down your application, you can appeal.

 Read appeal guidelines